-This section describes how to revoke personal access tokens using the Access Tokens tab in your user settings.
+This section describes how to revoke personal access tokens using the Azure Databricks UI.
 You can also generate and revoke access tokens using the Token API.

-- Click the user profile icon in the upper right corner of your Databricks workspace.
+- Click the user profile icon in the upper right corner of your Azure Databricks workspace.

 - Click User Settings.

 - Go to the Access Tokens tab.